 “It” is “home.”

 But there is only one “mole” (a breakwater-pier for loading deep-draft ships).
-The Germans are bombing and strafing it.
+The Germans are bombing and strafing it and shelling it.
 Hundreds of thousands of soldiers are exposed on a vast open beach.
 Waiting.
 What to do?

 In pure “Keep calm and carry on” desperation, the Navy summons “the Small Boat Corps,” a fleet of “little ships,” requisitioned pleasure boats, fishing trawlers, motor-sailors and the like, that could come all the way up the shallow waters off the beach and fetch that army.